Rules for the Legal Network

 Procedures for the Legal Network

-Several procedures are in place to report breaches of the regulations, joining the Legal Network or creating additional groups.
+Several procedures are in place to deal with breaches of the Code of Conduct, joining the Legal Network, or creating additional groups.

 Joining the Legal Network

-Given the high level of confidentiality of some discussions, admission to (and continued membership in) the Legal Network is subject to the approval of the FSFE’s Legal Team and depends on the respect of the Legal Network regulations.
+Given the high level of confidentiality of some discussions, admission to (and continued membership in) the Legal Network is subject to the approval of the F and depends on the respect of the Legal Network regulations.

 Successful applicants will have profound expertise in legal matters pertaining to Free Software, and will join the Network in order to share their knowledge with their peers from around the world.
 While some members are indeed affiliated with prominent companies or organisations, this does not constitute a factor in assessing membership, which is awarded on a personal basis.